Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

     }
 }
 ```
-Notice the [@InvocableVariable](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableVariable.htm) and [@InvocableMethod](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableMethod.htm) annotations on this class that allow these methods to be exposed to the configuration tools in the Salesforce system.
+Notice the [@InvocableVariable](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableVariable.htm) and [@InvocableMethod](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableMethod.htm) annotations on this class that allow these methods to be exposed to the configuration tools in the Salesforce system, as well as to other authenticated clients via the REST API.

 ### Build the Process
 Now we can define the business process that will cause the Thanks automation to fire and post a badge to the Instructor.
 Here we get to see one of the really powerful features of Salesforce when you are writing code, the ability to bridge from clicks to code seamlessly!